genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/10_web-training/01_web-training-day1.md

 Steps:
 - import *observable* and *repeat* from from `@microsoft/fast-element`
 - add a list called ***instruments*** to the MarketdataComponent.
 Feel free to initialize it with a few instruments, such as `@observable instruments: String[] = ["MSFT", "AAPL"];`
-- change the lastPrice attribute to a list of prices.
+- change the `lastPrice` attribute to a list of prices.
 Feel free to initialize it with corresponding prices, such as `@observable lastPrices: number[] = [101.23, 227.12];`
 - change `getLastPriceRealTime` to receive the instrument name now and return the corresponding price;
 - in the HTML template, make sure to loop through all the instruments and display the price for each one;
 - style it so that the instrument name is displayed in some tone of blue and the price in some tone of green.

 :::tip repeat directive
-You may find it useful: https://www.fast.design/docs/fast-element/using-directives/#the-repeat-directive, make sure to check the special context object as well.
+You may find this useful: https://www.fast.design/docs/fast-element/using-directives/#the-repeat-directive Make sure to check the special context object as well.
 Example:
 ```typescript
 ${(x,c) => c.PROPERTY_OF_THE_CONTEXT
 ```